payzubax83/Superstore-Orders/README.md

 - <a href="https://github.com/payzubax83/Superstore-Orders/blob/main/Superstore%20orders.pbix">Power BI file</a>

 ## Project insight
-1.Total sales amount is 2.30M USD
+1.Total sales amount is 2.30M USD;
-2.Total profit amount (Profit) is 598.62K USD
+2.Total profit amount (Profit) is 598.62K USD;
-3.Profit ratio (or profit per order) is 0.26, that is 26% 4.Profit per order is 119.51 USD
+3.Profit ratio (or profit per order) is 0.26, that is 26%; 4.Profit per order is 119.51 USD;
-5.Sales per customer is 2.90K USD
+5.Sales per customer is 2.90K USD;
-6.Average discount is 0.16 or 16%
+6.Average discount is 0.16 or 16%;
-7.Total quantity of products sold (based on the “Quantity” field) is 9994 8.Geographic map showing profit ratio by States, Central region is the top in the list 9.Monthly sales chart by Segment (using Order Date), September is the first in the list 10.Monthly sales chart by Product Category (using Order Date) is November, product is Furniture 11.Matrix table of sales and product by Product Name and Product Category 12.Sales chart by Customer Names, sorted in descending order by sales, Sean Miller is top buyer and he bought mostly technology , he is first out of top 15 buyer
+7.Total quantity of products sold (based on the “Quantity” field) is 9994;
+8.Geographic map showing profit ratio by States, Central region is the top in the list;
+9.Monthly sales chart by Segment (using Order Date), September is the first in the list;
+10.Monthly sales chart by Product Category (using Order Date) is November, product is Furniture;
+11.Matrix table of sales and product by Product Name and Product Category;
+12.Sales chart by Customer Names, sorted in descending order by sales, Sean Miller is top buyer and he bought mostly technology , he is first out of top 15 buyer;
-13. Identified Sales, Profit, Quantity Sold, Profit Ratio by Region 14.Normalized chart showing distribution of Ship Status by State based on Quantity Sold 15.Added Customer-Category tooltip and Region-Category tooltip for advanced analysis.
+13. Identified Sales, Profit, Quantity Sold, Profit Ratio by Region;
+14.Normalized chart showing distribution of Ship Status by State based on Quantity Sold;
+15.Added Customer-Category tooltip and Region-Category tooltip for advanced analysis.;